You will usually find the boxes entirely in the French-language version with an exception for the manual on the box.

 There is at least 1 box on which the name of the toy is stated in three languages, it is the box of the laundress number 171

-Furthermore, it is known from the Petit Colbuteur with number 213 that two different versions of the box have been issued, but both only in French.
+Furthermore, it is known from the Petit Colbuteur with number 213 that three different versions of the box have been issued, but two with a different label and only in French.

 There is also a very different box, it is probably a box specially for the Russian market of the Le Traineau Russe from 1892